llero16/Ptychiaki-Demo/README.md

 user and should only be accessible by Movie Search and Movie Rate Panels.

-*You can Sign In as user "001" when needed to check the features
+*You can Sign In as user "001" when needed to check the features.
+All users are formatted as 3-digit strings.
+**To search specifically for a movie ID you should search for a 4-digit string as it is formatted this way.
+**e.g. item "0001" is Toy Story(1995)